 A level AAA, to include Mathematics or Further Mathematics.
-At least one humanities/social science subject at A level is preferred for overseas applicants.
+At least one humanities/social science subject (taught in English) at A level is preferred for overseas applicants.

 International Baccalaureate 38 points overall, to include 5 in Higher Level Mathematics.
-At least one humanities/social science subject at Higher Level is preferred for overseas applicants.
+At least one humanities/social science subject (taught in English) at Higher Level is preferred for overseas applicants.

 Other Qualifications We welcome applications from students with other internationally recognised qualifications.
 For more information please visit the international entry requirements page.

 General Studies/Critical Thinking Offers normally exclude General Studies and Critical Thinking at A or AS level.

 Warwick International Foundation Programme All students who successfully complete the Warwick IFP and apply to Warwick through UCAS will receive a guaranteed conditional offer for a related undergraduate programme (selected courses only).
 For full details of standard offers and conditions visit the IFP page.

 To include Mathematics or Further Mathematics.
 At least one humanities/social science subject (taught in English) at A Level is preferred for overseas applicants.
 Maths-related subjects such as Statistics, Economics, Accounting, and Finance etc. do not meet the Mathematics requirement for this course.